alexanderaidev/Transformerbased-Encoder/Readme_Train_Algorithm.md

    # What is an Iteration?
      One single Iteration means that every file inside of the dataloader is trained on an accuracy of 91%.
      Usually you should go for 3-5 Iterations per Stabilization Cycle.

+# Note:
+  I'm currently working on the Stabilization Cycle, because the used list is continiously growing and causes unnessecary memory-usage.
+I will change, that the Dataloaders will stay on the CPU!